 How did the mass conversion affect Israel?

 As is often the case, one thing being true does not render the other invalid.
-The people of Israel did not evaporate even though the Khazars converted to rabbinic Judaism and were absorbed into the descendants of Abraham, Isaac and Jacob… just as many other proselytes had done before, from the Exodus onwards.
+The people of Israel did not evaporate even though the Khazars may have converted to rabbinic Judaism and been absorbed into the descendants of Abraham, Isaac and Jacob… just as many other proselytes had done before, from the Exodus onwards.
 A “mixed multitude” of Egyptians came out with the Israelites; Canaanites like Rahab, Moabites like Ruth also joined along the way, and later many Persians joined the Jews as recorded in the book of Esther (8:17).
 A careful look through scripture reveals that many from gentile nations are recorded as having joined the house of Israel, without compromising the twelve tribes existence or nationhood, even before Yeshua came on the scene.
 He knew very well that he was among the people of Israel, and spoke to them as such, despite the fact that many from other nations had been included over the years.

 Yeshua talks about the earnest proselytisation efforts of the Pharisees (though not in a very positive manner, it has to be said):